gwu-libraries/metagenomics-analysis/_episodes/07-phyloseq.md

 Next, let us get rid of some of the unnecessary characters in the OTUs id and put names to the taxonomic ranks:

-To remove unnecessary characters in `.Data` (matrix), we will use the command `substring()`.
+To remove unnecessary characters `tax_table`, which is a matrix, we will use the command `substring()`.
 This command helps extract or replace characters in a vector.
 To use the command, we have to indicate the vector (x) followed by the first element to replace or extract (first) and the last element to be replaced (last).
 For instance: `substring (x, first, last)`. `substring()` is a "flexible" command, especially to select characters of different lengths, as in our case.
 Therefore, it is not necessary to indicate "last", so it will take the last position of the character by
     default.
 Since a matrix is an arrangement of vectors, we can use this command.
-Each character in `.Data` is preceded by three spaces occupied by a letter and two underscores, for example: `o__Rhodobacterales`.
+Each character in `tax_table` is preceded by three spaces occupied by a letter and two underscores, for example: `o__Rhodobacterales`.
 In this case, "Rodobacterales" starts at position 4 with an R. So, to remove the unnecessary characters, we will use the following code:

 ~~~
-> merged_metagenomes@tax_table@.Data <- substring(merged_metagenomes@tax_table@.Data, 4)
+> merged_metagenomes@tax_table <- substring(merged_metagenomes@tax_table, 4)
-> colnames(merged_metagenomes@tax_table@.Data)<- c("Kingdom", "Phylum", "Class", "Order", "Family", "Genus", "Species")
+> colnames(merged_metagenomes@tax_table)<- c("Kingdom", "Phylum", "Class", "Order", "Family", "Genus", "Species")
 ~~~
 {: .language-r}